roykim2005/roykim2005.github.io/researchinterests.md

 ---

 ### Research Interests
 I am broadly interested in fields including plasma physics, AMO physics, nonlinear dynamics & dynamical systems, and robotics.
 I enjoy applying abstract theory to very practical systems and solving real-world problems from a theoretical and mathematical perspective.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
-Now I have three projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and two in experimental/applied physics building an ultrastable cavity for our high-flux cold atom beam.
+Now I have two main projects, one in experimental AMO physics building an ultrastable cavity and frequency locking system for a high-flux cold atom beam, and one in theoretical plasma physics implementing the Kadomtsev reconnection model in a tokamak plasma stability analysis program to study the 1/1 internal kink mode.

 ### Current Research